cgbur/llama2.zig/README.md

 The benchmarks provided below were executed on an AMD Ryzen 9 5900X 12-Core Processor.

-If possible all benchmarks were run using the `stories15M.bin` checkpoint file.
+All benchmarks were run using the `stories15M.bin` checkpoint file.

 ## Single-threaded